ulsa/javawordgraph/HINTS.md

 // @BEGIN_VERSION_ONLY TO_BACKGROUND_FUNCTION
 Step: To Background Function
 ----------------------------
 Look into java.util.concurrent.ExecutorService.submit.
+Create a Function that creates a Callable that performs whatever the original Function does.
 // @END_VERSION_ONLY TO_BACKGROUND_FUNCTION

 // @BEGIN_VERSION_ONLY BACKGROUND_TRANSFORM
 Step: Background Transform
 --------------------------
-Look into ImmutableList.copyOf.
+Apply the background function you just implemented in a transform.
+The resulting collection is lazy.
+Look into ImmutableList.copyOf to go non-lazy.
 // @END_VERSION_ONLY BACKGROUND_TRANSFORM

 // @BEGIN_VERSION_ONLY FROM_FUTURE_FUNCTION
 Step: From Future Function
 --------------------------
-No hints yet.
+Do you 'get' it?
 // @END_VERSION_ONLY FROM_FUTURE_FUNCTION

 // @BEGIN_VERSION_ONLY REGULAR_TRANSFORM